bidwrangler/mitm_test_proxy/README.md

   - [ ] create self signed certificates on demand
   - [ ] trigger creation on TLS handshake
   - [ ] parse http request and pass to rack-proxy
+- [ ] return request to hosts not on the allowlist as empty html bodies

 ## What is this?